 I have heard many stories from many men.
 I have heard about their adventures.
 I have heard their complaints and accusations.

-For a long time I have been sitting beneath my seven veils, listening.
-And listening.
+For a long time, I have been sitting here listening beneath my seven veils.

 Then one day, an amusing young fellow came to me.
 He spoke about the strange countries he had traveled through.
-Then he joined me in silence, and for some time we sat without words.
+Then he joined me in silence, and for some time we sat together.

-“Very well indeed,” I heard the candlestick say.
+“Very well indeed,” said the candlestick.
 It went on to describe a problem that the fellow was at a loss to solve.

-I knew the solution, and so at last I had reason to speak.
+I knew the solution, and so at last I broke my silence.

 Do you recognize this situation?
 Have you ever been silent because nobody is asking for what you have to offer?
 What is it that you know that you would be happy to offer if you were asked?
 Make a list of five times when you’ve been asked for something you know how to offer — from solutions to guidance and expressions of art.
 Reflect for a few minutes on what felt best to offer, and why.